fl4p/batmon-mp/mints/README.md

 * Avoid `float16` and `float32` as these types currently don't benefit from delta and varint coding and poorly compress
 * Use integer types with pre-scaling to get a fixed decimal precision
+* When storing a value in the range [0-100] (e.g. battery percentage), you can multiply it by 2 and store it in `u8`. this way you will get a 0.5% resolution.
 * Value changes between subsequent samples in the range [-64, 63] are encoded as a single byte
 * For time index use the `monotonic=True`. this disables zigzag coding and doubles the range of 1-byte coded numbers (up to 127)